 been practicing aikido since 1973, when he started at Orange County Aiki Kai under Harry Ishisaka Sensei.
-Nakayama Sensei started teaching there in 1983, and became the Assistant
+In 1983, Nakayama Sensei started teaching, and in 1986 became the Assistant

-Chief Instructor under Friesen Sensei in 1986.
+Chief Instructor under Friesen Sensei.
 After being promoted to yondan (4th degree) in 1989, Nakayama Sensei left OCAK in June of 1990, and founded